 - Internet Explorer: How to Have Internet Explorer Check Page and Download Safety Automatically

 - Opera: How to Have Opera Check Page Safety Automatically (and Guard Your Privacy)

 - Safari: How to Have Safari Check Page Safety Automatically (on macOS and iOS)

-(How to test a link for phishing (without opening it) tested with desktop browsers; updated July 2018)
+(How to test a link to see if it is safe tested with desktop browsers; updated May 2022)